Block (Internet): Evasion

 Ban evasion (or block evasion) is the act of attempting to get around a block, ban or other form of sanction imposed on the person's original account, whether temporary or permanent, on a website.
 Alternate accounts set up by people evading blocks or bans from websites are referred to as sock puppets.

 Ban evasion can be detected by tracing a user's IP address.
 If two accounts are using the same IP address, it could be a sign of ban evasion.
 Also, the use of a VPN, shown by rapid, drastic changes of IP address by the same user in a short period of time, can also be a sign that the user was trying to get around a ban.
 Ban evasion can also be spotted if posts or other contributions from two accounts look the same or similar, or on sites where the same email can be associated with multiple accounts, identical or similar emails can be a sign of ban evasion.
 On some sites, users who have been permanently banned for ban evasion may be unable to appeal their ban.

 When creating sock puppets, ban evaders use a variety of tactics to disguise the fact that the new account was created by a previously banned user, such as choosing usernames with no relation to defunct accounts, an alternate email address, VPNs or proxy servers to mask their IP address, changing their IP address (sometimes only needing to rely on a dynamic IP address to automatically change it after a time), or using the site from public Internet access locations such as schools and libraries, or resorting to usage of open proxies.
 Other possible measures include somewhat altering how they conduct themselves and exhibiting different behaviour in order to prevent moderators from determining that they are the same person.

 User blocking on social media

 On social networking sites like Facebook, users may be able to block users which prevents the user they have blocked from seeing things on their profile or contacting them.
-Such blocking is often reciprocal, meaning the blocking user is also blocked from them as well.
+Such blocking is often reciprocal, meaning the blocking user is also blocked from seeing the profile and activities of the blocked party.
 Users are usually not notified they have been blocked and such blocks may be private.
 On Facebook, users can't re-block a user they have unblocked for 48 hours after unblocking.